Mexico–Nicaragua relations: History

-Mexico and Nicaragua are two Latin American nations that share a common history in the fact that both nations were colonized by the Spanish empire.
+Relations between what is now Mexico and Nicaragua have existed since pre-Columbian times, when Ahuizotl of Tenochtitlan sent groups of pochtecas to explore and establish relations with the indigenous peoples of Central America, where commercial relations developed between the Mexica and the Nicarao.
+Trade relations between Tenochtitlan and Nicānāhuac had flourished for almost two decades under Moctezuma II after he ascended to the throne of Tenochtitlan in 1502 CE, and Mexica merchants traded and thrived within Nicarao territory.
+Today, Mexico and Nicaragua are two Latin American nations that share a common cultural history from the Nahuas and the Oto-Manguean people.
+The two nations also share a common history in the fact that both nations were colonized by the Spanish Empire.
 In 1821, Mexico gained independence from Spain and Nicaragua became a part of the First Mexican Empire.
 In 1823, the empire dissolved and Nicaragua, along with Guatemala, El Salvador, Honduras and Costa Rica joined the United Provinces of Central America.
 In 1838, the union dissolved and Nicaragua became an independent nation.
 One year later, in 1839, Mexico and Nicaragua established diplomatic relations.

 In 1937, the first of the Somoza presidents of Nicaragua took power.
 In the 1960s, the Nicaraguan Revolution began by a rebel group called the Sandinista National Liberation Front.
 During that time period Mexico, although initially a supporter of the Somoza's, soon changed position and offered support to the Sandinistas.
 In May 1979, Mexico broke diplomatic relations with Nicaragua over repeated human rights abuses carried out by the government of Anastasio Somoza Debayle.
 In July 1979, Anastasio Somoza Debayle was removed from power and Mexico re-established diplomatic relations with Nicaragua.
 In 1990, Mexico, along with the government of Colombia, Panama and Venezuela created the Contadora Group to try and mediate in the Central American crises that was gripping the region at the time.
 The Nicaraguan revolution came to an end after the election of President Violeta Chamorro in 1990.

 Since the end of the revolution, Mexico and Nicaragua have worked together in numerous projects such as in disaster relief, migration and development.
 In 2001, both nations agreed to implement the Mesoamerica Project (also known as the Plan Puebla-Panama).
 In December 2012, Nicaraguan President Daniel Ortega attended the inauguration of Mexican President Enrique Peña Nieto.

+In 2021, the Mexican government expressed its concerns of detentions of political activists and protestors by the Nicaraguan government.
+In February 2023, Mexican President Andrés Manuel López Obrador stated that Mexico would grant asylum to any Nicaraguan person who requested it.
+As a result, more than 50,000 humanitarian visas have been issued to Nicaraguan citizens each year in Mexico.
+In January 2024, Nicaragua closed its consulate in Tapachula, Chiapas in order to deny consular services for Nicaraguan migrants leaving the country.